 What Is Printable Vinyl?

 Printable vinyl is a permanent craft vinyl that you can print on using your home printer.
+Generally, an inkjet printer is used.
 What kind of printable vinyl you get really depends on the brand.
 For example, Cricut offers temporary printable vinyl, while Expression Vinyl offers permanent printable vinyl.
 There is also waterproof printable vinyl out there as well, so it all depends on what you are looking for.

 What makes printable vinyl so awesome is that it can save you a lot of time and energy from having to do complex layering, especially if you are working with lots of details or smaller projects.
 You can print on the vinyl using your own inkjet printer and cut it out using your Silhouette Cameo or Cricut Explore or your other favorite die cut machine.